-- 1. Parent Teacher Conferences: Don't miss these conferences held in November and February.
+- 1. Parent Teacher Conferences: Don't miss these conferences held in November and February (or March).
 For parents and teachers, this is a chance to talk one-on-one about the student.
 The parent-teacher conference is a good opportunity to launch a partnership between parent and teacher that will function during the school year. - 2.
-Electronic Newsletters are emailed 4 times a year: November, January, March and May.
-During the first parent-teacher conference in November, you will have the chance to sign up for the electronic newsletter.
-Excellent informational resource. - 3.
-Student Service Plan: Gifted teachers will ask for your input on developing an individual service plan for your gifted child during the first parent-teacher conference in November annually. - 4.
+Student Service Plan: Gifted teachers will ask for your input on developing an individual service plan for your gifted child during the first parent-teacher conference in November annually. - 3.
 Encouraged to Visit Gifted Classrooms: Please feel free to visit our gifted classrooms.
 You can watch our gifted teachers using research based gifted strategies, approaches and techniques with your gifted child.
 Phone calls and visits to the classroom are also good ways to cooperate with teachers and keep informed about your child's progress.
-Discuss appropriate times and means of contact with the teacher. - 5.
+Discuss appropriate times and means of contact with the teacher. - 4.
 Be Proactive: If you have questions or concerns please contact the gifted teacher immediately.
-Don't wait for the next parent-teacher conference. - 6.
+Don't wait for the next parent-teacher conference. - 5.
 Student Inquiry: Ask your child what they are doing in their gifted classrooms.
 They will be able to share how their gifted needs are being met.
 Talking with your child about life's everyday experiences will help each of you understand the others' viewpoints, values, dreams, and interests.
 Parents need not only talk, but also listen to your children.
 Answering questions, or helping children find the answers, will help your child develop a sense of value and self-respect.